asrieldashie/setupbypass-script/README.md

 Do note this script may not work on OEM roms or future Android versions if additional strings were added.

-This script currently should work with Android version 10~13.
+This script currently should work with Android version 10~13, works best with AOSP based roms.

 # Requirements
 - Any custom recovery that able to mount and decrypt `/data` partition ([TWRP](https://twrp.me), [OrangeFox](https://orangefox.download), etc...)